bashmohandes/go-askme/README.md

     1. Click on Enable Registration, fill in the details you need
     2. Make sure to set the *Default redirect* to http://localhost:8080

+# Want to Contribute?
+All contributions are welcomed, check [here for details](CONTRIBUTING.md)